 Totenko +6.7% after news of a panda being born in a zoo near where co.
 Operates a Chinese restaurant

 Cupertino, California-primarily based Apple, is embroiled in bitter legal combat with the chipmaker, accusing the supplier of preserving an unlawful monopoly, and it’s looking to loosen Qualcomm’s grip in the marketplace for high-five up cellphone modems.
-That’s why Apple will stay with Qualcomm modems for some of its new iPhones, even relying on Intel for others.
+Apple will stay with Qualcomm modems for some of its new iPhones, even relying on Intel for others.